rootzoll/konfetti-app/README.md

 ## Run App in local Browser (for development)

 Run in project root folder 'ionic serve' - this will run the app in local browser for development.

-## Actual State of Project

-After 1 day of refugeehackathon.de we came from fresh new idea, group brainstorm, first design, throwing stuff away, going circles, fresh start, getting excited, testing idea, reducing it to the max, to:

-- a group concept agreement
-- smiling faces explaining the idea to others
-- this first draft and mockups: https://github.com/rootzoll/konfetti-app/blob/master/concept/app-mockups.pdf
-- first code commit: ionic hybrid app template

-After 4 weeks of free time spend on the project:

-- an almost ready click-prototype of the app - this will be awesome :)

-## Next Steps

-user building backend design and implementaion, ...

-See OpenTasks here: https://trello.com/b/4xAQTPd0/konfetti (maybe tool of orga will change later on)

-## Join & Meet

-If you are a coder, designer or a helping hand on location - feel free to join in - newcomers welcome.

-We like to meet at the Migration Hub Berlin but will also be around at the Chaos Communication Congress 2015 between christmas and new years at Hamburg.